fishline/Py2crazy/README.md

 Note that each bytecode instruction maps to one line of source code.

-In contrast, if you compile with Py2crazy and disassemble, you can see that each bytecode maps to not only a line, but a precise range of columns within the line.
-I've highlighted the substrings in yellow:
+In contrast, if you compile this code with Py2crazy and disassemble, you can see that each bytecode maps to not only a line, but also a precise range of columns within that line (highlighted in yellow):

 ![compiled with Py2crazy](screenshots/py2crazy-example.png)